 VOS 2019 Conference Labs

-VOS is pleased to offer several hands-on labs for our 2019 attendees.
-Labs are still being scheduled.
-Please check this page for the most up-to-date information.
+VOS is pleased to offer four hands-on labs for our 2019 attendees.

 Below are details for each lab, including links for more information and registration.
 Labs will be held from 9:30 a.m. until 3:30 p.m. at Beaver Run Resort & Conference Center in Breckenridge, Colorado.
-VOS would like to thank Veterinary Orthopedic Implants, Biovision Veterinary Endoscopy, Owl Manor Veterinary, and Arthrex Vet Systems for offering these wonderful opportunities for our members.
+VOS would like to thank Veterinary Orthopedic Implants, Biovision Veterinary Endoscopy, Owl Manor Veterinary, Arthrex Vet Systems, and Intrauma for offering these wonderful opportunities for our members.
 Space is limited.
 Register today!

 Monday, February 11, 2019